wjbmattingly/ushmm-holocaust-testimonies/blog.md

 # OCR with Tesseract

-Once all the oral testimonies have been downloaded, we can then re-OCR them via Python and Tesseract (an OCR engine from Google) via `pytesseract`.
+Once all the oral testimonies have been downloaded, we can then re-OCR them with Python and Tesseract (an OCR engine from Google) via `pytesseract`, a Python wrapper for the Tesseract OCR engine.
+It is important to remember, however, that a PDF is merely a collection of page images.
+We first need to convert a PDF to individual images that we can then process via Tesseract.
 To convert the PDFs to a series of images, we can use the `convert_from_path` class in the `pdf2image` library.

+In Python, we would first want to import these libraries and classes.

 ```python
 import glob